 Within his own practice, Brown explores shared emotive experience using technology as his medium to create his own digital playgrounds.

-Commercial Photography Alumna, Montana Lowery is a photographer whose work focuses on fashion and portraiture.
+Commercial Photography alumna Montana Lowery is a photographer whose work focuses on fashion and portraiture.
 Her work has been in various exhibitions such as The Lang Art Gallery and The Print Space.
-Lowery’s work has been featured in international publication such as Stella, Mod Magazine, Factice and many more.
+Lowery’s work has been featured in international publications such as Stella, Mod Magazine, Factice and many more.